chat icon

 Here are some tips to help you make the best application possible:

 • Start your grant application process early.
-The windows for 2022 are closed, so keep an eye on the SVPP webpage for when the next funding cycle begins.
+Keep an eye on the SVPP webpage for when the next funding cycle begins.
 The more time you have to prepare your application, the more specific and polished you can be.

 • Review, review, and re-review legal requirements for your desired grant.
 Grant recipients need to comply with all federal statutes and regulations related to the grant, and you don’t want a technicality ruining your application.